Generational Pension Disparities Visualized by Birth Year — What Differs Between Those Born in 1940 and 2000

 The claim that "pensions are a losing deal" circulates widely among younger generations in Japan.
 But the reality varies significantly depending on birth year.

-Those born around 1965 are often described as the "break-even boundary."
-Estimates suggest that cohorts born before around 1965 receive net surpluses, while those born after move toward net deficits.
+Other estimates suggest that cohorts born before around 1965 receive net surpluses, while those born after move toward net deficits.
 However, because exact figures depend heavily on model assumptions (investment returns, wage growth, inflation, years of enrollment, employment type), the numbers should be understood as directional rather than precise.

-Background and Context
+Background & Context

 Why Older Generations Receive More Than They Paid